A Network Watchtower for everyone

 Pi-hole and AdGuard Home are useful if you already run them.
 Vedetta is being built to ingest useful security signals from multiple DNS and network data sources over time.

-Local-first alpha means explicit boundaries
+Local-first public beta means explicit boundaries

 Start